REX388/IDS_Project/README.md

 Both files are expected to be in the project root.
 The code reads them with `header=None` and uses column 0 as the label and columns 1:42 as features.

 ## Files and Purpose

-- `all.py` — training and evaluation script.
-Trains multiple models, evaluates on test subset, saves models, scalers, and prediction outputs under `classical/`.
+- `all.py` — Training script.
+Trains Logistic Regression model, evaluates performance, and saves model + scaler to `classical/`
-- `realtime_ids.py` — a small runtime script that loads `classical/logistic_model.joblib` and `classical/normalizer.joblib` and simulates streaming classification of test samples.
+- `realtime_ids.py` — Real-time simulation script.
+Loads saved model and scaler, simulates streaming classification, displays alerts
-- `classical/` — directory used to store saved models and output files (e.g., `logistic_model.joblib`, `normalizer.joblib`, `predictedlabel*.txt`, `predictedproba*.txt`).
+- `classical/` — Output directory containing saved models (`logistic_model.joblib`, `normalizer.joblib`) and prediction files
-- `requirements.txt` — Python package requirements for running the project.
+- `requirements.txt` — Python package dependencies (numpy, pandas, scikit-learn, joblib)
-- `README.md` — this file (project documentation).
+- `README.md` — Project documentation (this file)
+- [`CODE_EXPLANATION.md`](./CODE_EXPLANATION.md) — **Ultra-detailed, line-by-line explanation** of how both scripts work together, including ML concepts, data flow, and troubleshooting

 ## Important Notes about Paths and Running
 - The scripts use relative paths anchored at the project root.
 To avoid file-not-found errors, run the scripts from the `IDS_Project` directory (the folder that contains `all.py`, `realtime_ids.py`, and the CSV files).